Martchus/tageditor/README.md

 As a small demo for [Reflective RapidJSON](https://github.com/Martchus/reflective-rapidjson), the tag editor features an optional
 JSON export.
 To enable it, add `-DENABLE_JSON_EXPORT` to the CMake arguments.

-When enabled, the following additional dependencies are required (only at built-time): rapidjson, reflective-rapidjson and llvm/clang
+When enabled, the following additional dependencies are required (only at build-time): rapidjson, reflective-rapidjson and llvm/clang

 ### Building this straight
 0. Install (preferably the latest version of) g++ or clang, the required Qt 5 modules and CMake.
-1. Get the sources.
+1. Get the sources of additional dependencies and the tag editor itself.
 For the lastest version from Git clone the following repositories:
    ```
    cd $SOURCES
    git clone https://github.com/Martchus/cpp-utilities.git c++utilities